Kaiser-class battleship: Armament

 The ships had a secondary battery of fourteen 15 cm SK L/45 quick-firing guns, each mounted in casemates.
+These guns were intended for defense against torpedo-armed destroyers.
 The guns each had a supply of one hundred and sixty 99.9 lb shells, for a total of 2240.
 Firing at a muzzle velocity of 835 m/s (2,740 ft/s), the guns could hit targets at a distance 13500 m, and after modifications in 1915, the range was extended to 16800 m.
+Their rate of fire was around 7 shots per minute.
+Each casemate had its own set of magazines and ammunition hoists.

 The ships were also equipped with eight 8.8 cm SK L/45 guns.
+The guns could be elevated up to 25 degrees for a maximum range of 10694 m.
 They were eventually rearmed with four 8.8 cm L/45 Flak guns, two of which were later removed.
+These were the same type of gun, only converted to anti-aircraft use via high-angle mountings.
+In this configuration, they could engage aircraft up to 7000 m.
+They were supplied with high explosive shells.

 As was customary for capital ships of the period, the Kaiser-class ships were armed with five 50 cm submerged torpedo tubes.
 One was mounted in the bow, while the other four were placed on the broadside, two on each flank of the ship.
+The torpedoes were the G7*** type, which carried a 195 kg warhead.
+They could be set at three speeds: 35 kn for a range of 5468 yd, 28.5 kn for a range of 10700 m, or 25.5 kn for a range of 13680 yd.